-Contribution rates as of June 30, 2023 and 2022, are as follows:
+Contribution rates as of June 30, 2024 and 2023, are as follows:

-Coverage Type Employer Contribution 50% postretirement coverage 25% postretirement coverage 40% of member contribution 20% of member contribution
+Coverage Type Employer Contribution 50% postretirement coverage 40% of member contribution 25% postretirement coverage 20% of member contribution

 Member contributions are based upon nine age bands through age 69 and an additional eight age bands for those age 70 and over.
 Participating members must pay monthly contribution rates per \$1,000 of coverage until the age of 65 (age 70 if active).
-The member contribution rates in effect for the years ended December 31, 2022 and 2021, are as listed below:
+The member contribution rates in effect for the years ended December 31, 2023 and 2022, are as listed below:

-Life Insurance Employee Contribution Rates For the Years Ended December 31, 2022 and 2021
+Life Insurance Employee Contribution RatesFor the Years Ended December 31, 2023 and 2022